unageanu/jiji2/README.md

     $ gulp
     ```

-5. Create a new pull request and submit it to me.
+5. Create a new pull request for `develop` branch and submit it to me.

 # License